This page was reviewed under our medical and editorial policy by

 They include:

 There are several types of penile cancer, some more rare than others.
-Doctors will identify the type to determine the severity of the cancer and the appropriate treatment options.
+A urology specialist or oncologist will identify the type to determine the severity of the cancer and the appropriate treatment options.

 Squamous cell carcinoma: Almost all penile cancers (about 95 percent) begin in flat skin cells (squamous cells), according to the ACS.
-Squamous cell carcinoma (or squamous cell cancer) may develop anywhere on the penis but tends to start on the foreskin or glans (head).
+Squamous cell carcinoma (or squamous cell cancer) may develop anywhere on the penis but tends to start on the foreskin or glans (head of the penis).
 This generally slow-growing cancer may be treatable if found at an early stage.

 Basal cell carcinoma: This rare type of penile cancer is slow growing and doesn’t often spread to other parts of the body.